Hao-Laboratory/OAM-Ctrl/README.md

 ### Example

 1. Open the script named 'Figure3a_d_singleEzTunable.m'.
-2. Set the radial polarization ratio value in the line 14.
+2. Set the radial polarization ratio value in line 14.
 ```
 A = 0;
 ```